Skip to main content

 GHB and GBL are related but different chemicals.
 When you take GBL, your body quickly changes it into GHB, which is the drug that affects you.
 GHB is sometimes given as medicine for narcolepsy, but it's rarely used illegally in the UK.

-People started using GHB for fun in the 1980s and 90s at clubs and parties.
+People started using GHB as a recreational drug in the 1980s and 90s at clubs and parties.
 Later, people switched to GBL because it was easier to get and felt similar.
 By the 2000s, most people in the UK had switched to using GBL instead of GHB.

 GBL became more popular because it is cheaper, easier to find, and legal for use in cleaning and other jobs.
 It is found in products such as paint removers, cleaners, and metal cleaners, making it more available than GHB.